cwhelan/cloudbreak/README.md

 ###Scenario 4: Call variants on existing alignments, using a cloud provider like EC2

-Again, please read the section "RUNNING ON A CLOUD PROVIDER LIKE EC2 WITH WHIRR" below to learn how to update the `cloudbreak-whirr.properties` file with your credentials and cluster specifications.
+Again, please read the section "Running on a Cloud Provider like Amazon EC2 with Whirr" above to learn how to update the `cloudbreak-whirr.properties` file with your credentials and cluster specifications.
 After that, follow the template in the script `Cloudbreak-EC2-whirr-variants-only.sh` to create a workflow involving calling variants in the cloud.